DataDog/integrations-extras/zenduty/README.md

 ### Service Checks

-Zenduty integration does not include any service checks.
+The Zenduty integration does not include any service checks.

 ## Troubleshooting
 Need help?
 Contact [Datadog Support][2].